Competitive Exhibits General Information

 General Rules & Regulations

-Exhibitors must have a lifetime entry number to place an entry.
+Lifetime Exhibit Entrant Numbers are required by all Alaska State Fair Exhibitors.
 Numbers are available on entry day, or you may call 907-746-7167 before July 1 to obtain one.
-Previously assigned entry numbers may be researched on entry day.
+Previously assigned entrant numbers may be researched on entry day.
 4-H entry numbers are not valid for Open Fair competition.

-Upon entering, exhibitors receive a yellow copy of the entry form.
-This must be retained and presented as a claim check to pick up exhibits.
+Retain Yellow Copy Exhibitors receive a yellow copy of the entry form after entry.
+This must be presented as a claim check to pick up exhibits after the Fair.

 General Entry Information

-Once entered, all articles come entirely under the control and jurisdiction of the Fair management, and may not be removed or disturbed by exhibitors until designated pick-up days.
+Control and Jurisdiction Once entered, all articles fall entirely under the control and jurisdiction of Fair Management and may not be removed or disturbed by exhibitors until designated pick-up days.

-Entries must be by the maker or grower.
-Livestock and rabbits are to be entered by the current owner.
+Entry Ownership Entries must be entered under the name of the maker or grower.
+Livestock, poultry and rabbits must be entered by the current owner.

-Except for animals or plants, exhibits entered in previous Alaska State Fairs may not be re-entered.
+No Previous Entrys Except for animals and plants, exhibits entered in previous Alaska State Fairs may not be re-entered.
 An entry deemed as such by a Superintendent or Judge will be disqualified.
-All items must have been completed since the previous Fair.

-No entrant may compete in more than one category per department, i.e. Open and Professional.
+Category Entries Exhibitors may only compete in one category per department.
+For example: Open or Professional.
 If sub-category is not specified, entry will be classified as Open.
 Unique rules may prevail in any department.

-Items must be entered in the proper category and accompanied by an entry form.
-Improperly completed forms may result in disqualification and forfeited awards.
+Improperly Completed Forms may result in disqualification and forfeited awards.
 Exhibitors are fully responsible for correct entry forms and classes.
 Superintendents may transfer erroneously entered exhibits to proper classes, and if such classes have been judged, judging will not be reopened.

-The Alaska State Fair, Inc. Directors interpret these rules and regulations and accompanying entry information.
+The Alaska State Fair, Inc. Board of Directors will interpret these rules and regulations and accompanying entry information.

 Mailing Your Entry

-The Fair accepts mailed or freighted entries from non-local exhibitors.
+Mailed or Freighted Entries will be accepted from non-local exhibitors.
 When mailing, ensure the following information is sent with entry: full name of entrant & Alaska State Fair Entrant Number (if you have one), mailing address, phone number, email address and the department/division/class to enter item.
 Using this information, the entry form will be completed, and entry will be processed into the proper department.
 Entries may be mailed to Alaska State Fair, Attn: Exhibit Department, 2075 Glenn Highway, Palmer, AK 99645.
-Please mail your entry by July 24th to ensure timely delivery.
+Please mail your entry by July 30th to ensure timely delivery.
 Instructions for return should also be included with the entry.
 Ensure you provide return postage, if you wish us to mail entry back.
 Insurance of mailed items is highly encouraged.

 Judging